 General Rules

-Every alteration of registered TAC OPMET Data by default must provoke the same action in regard to the IWXXM OPMET Data equivalent, if such already has been registered.
+Every alteration of registered TAC OPMET Data by default must provoke the same action regarding the IWXXM OPMET Data equivalent, if such already has been registered.
 If only a change for one of the two message types is announced by a NOC, the missing one will automatically be added to the METNO-message by the DMG focal point.
 This means that e.g. a report is removed from a METAR collective bulletin SAXX31 XXXX, the same is expected to be the case for the IWXXM equivalent LAXX31 XXXX.

 When adding / introducing new IWXXM OPMET Data by means of the EUR OPMET Data Update Procedure, the equivalent TAC OPMET Data by default will be registered automatically for the parallel distribution of (TAC and IWXXM) OPMET Data.